 If an exotic fruit fly is detected, we implement a contingency plan to limit the incursion and eradicate the species if necessary.

-Learn more about detecting fruit flies (PDF, 726KB) and the different types of traps used.
+Learn more about identifying and detecting fruit flies and the different types of traps used.